stcybrdgs/WeatherForecastSPA/README.md

 **Weather Forecast SPA**

-This repository contains files for a weather forecast SPA created with AngularJS.
+This repository contains files for a weather forecast SPA written in AngularJS.